 Touch Vertical or Horizontal in the math dialog box to recall the FFT vertical or horizontal settings dialog box:

-- A. Set the vertical scale and reference level - B. Set the unit (dBVrms, Vrms, and dBm).
-When the unit is dBm, the oscilloscope will automatically calculate the dBm value based on the Ext Load value set in area - C. Set the external load, which is used to calculate the correct dBm result - D. Return to the previous menu - E. Set the sweep mode: Linear or Decade - F. Set the center-span frequencies and startend frequencies of the FFT waveform
+- A. Set the vertical scale and reference level - B. Set the unit (dBVrms, Vrms, and dBm). - C. Return to the previous menu - D. Set the horizontal scale, include center frequency, frequency span, starting frequency, and end frequency

 Unit